Lighting

 - PRO TIP: Beware “environmentally-friendly” light bulbs.
 These bulbs advertise a high wattage, but actually use fewer watts while maintaining the same light output as the advertised wattage.
 This is great for household lighting, but in a reptile enclosure you need the warmth that extra energy expenditure provides.
 If you can’t find a good bulb, a reptile day bulb from a pet store works, too, although it will likely have a shorter lifespan.

-If you are concerned about “belly heat,” placing a piece of flagstone or slate tile under the heat lamp will absorb warmth that your snake can curl up on.
+If you are concerned about “belly heat,” placing a light-colored flagstone or concrete pavers under the heat lamp will absorb warmth that your snake can curl up on.
 In fact, I recommend doing this anyway.

-I don’t recommend them for daytime heat, but if you need a lightless heat source for nighttime, a ceramic heat emitter is a good choice.
+I don’t recommend these for daytime heat, but if you need a lightless heat source for nighttime or need help with boosting the general air temps inside your enclosure, a ceramic heat emitter is a good choice.
 Ceramic heat emitters produce ambient heat, also known as Infrared-C. It’s the weakest form of infrared, but it’s also the form of heat that Dumeril’s boas are most likely to encounter at night.
 For larger enclosures, it’s best to use a radiant heat panel instead of multiple ceramic heat emitters.

 What about heat mats?